DELIVERING EFFECTIVE PROGRAMMES AND SUSTAINED OUTCOMES

 - ensuring continued access to and use of water and sanitation facilities, and continued safe hygiene practices, at least until the end of the programme in March 2018 and hopefully far beyond.

-In early 2016, e-Pact confirmed that we over-achieved on our delivery targets for December 2015.
-This was a huge achievement, down to the excellent work of our staff in-country partners and local implementing partners.
+In early 2016, SAWRP’s external verification agency, e-Pact, confirmed that we over-achieved on our output delivery targets for the initial December 2015 deadline.
+This was a huge achievement, down to the excellent work of our staff, in-country partners and local implementing partners.

-We are now in the sustainability phase of the programme (January 2016 – March 2018).
-During this time, we will be working with the 7 million people we reached during the output phase to ensure they continue to access and use their water and sanitation facilities and continue to practice positive hygiene behaviour such as handwashing with soap at key times.
+During the sustainability phase of the programme in Bangladesh and Pakistan, from January 2016 to March 2018, we worked with the people we reached during the output phase to ensure they continued to access and use their water and sanitation facilities, and continued to practice positive hygiene behaviour such as handwashing with soap at key times.

 - Ensure the continued use and maintenance of sanitation and water supply facilities installed during the delivery phase, and the continued practice of hand washing with soap at critical times.